kdeldycke/click-extra/docs/commands.md

 ```
 ````

-Once you identified the entry points of each commands, you can easely wrap them into a top-level Click Extra CLI.
+Once you identified the entry points of each commands, you can easily wrap them into a top-level Click Extra CLI.
 Here is for instance the content of a `wrap.py` script:

 ```python
 from click_extra import extra_group